carlren/LibISR/README.md

     available at http://freeglut.sourceforge.net/

   - CUDA (e.g. version 6.0 or 7.0)
-    OPTIONAL but REQUIRED for all GPU accelerated code
+    REQUIRED for all GPU accelerated code
     at least with cmake it is still possible to compile the CPU part without
     available at https://developer.nvidia.com/cuda-downloads

   - OpenNI (e.g. version 2.2.0.33)
-    OPTIONAL but REQUIRED to get live images from suitable hardware
+    REQUIRED to get live images from suitable hardware
     also make sure you have freenect/OpenNI2-FreenectDriver if you need it
     available at http://structure.io/openni